* * *

 Step 1: Pre-clean & create a collection zone

-Supplies needed: A large box or basket or individual baskets for each family member (I like this large chalkboard label basket or this seagrass stair basket, but you could use whatever you have around the house, or even build a pretty box out of scrap wood.)
+Supplies needed: A large box or basket or individual baskets for each family member like this seagrass stair basket, but you could use whatever you have around the house, or even build a pretty box out of scrap wood.)

 How-To: Pick up any items lying around the living area, including any clutter that has collected on tables or shelves.
 Throw away garbage or papers that are no longer needed.
 Place remaining items in appropriate baskets for each family, or collect in a single basket to be put away.
 (This is a great task for kids while you are cleaning the room!)
 Consider creating a permanent collection zone somewhere in your home—either at the front entrance, near the stairs, or in a corner of the living room.
 Use your basket or baskets to collect any items that would normally get left lying around.
 If mail & paperwork is normally a problem, create a 2nd collection zone specifically for items that need to be kept (but try to throw away junk mail & catalogs as soon as they come in!)